March 25, 2019

 So what factors account for the project’s undeniable success?
 “We looked for the best partners to make Live possible,” says Leirós.
-“José Antonio Marín at Areadesign did an amazing job bringing the 3ds Max model to Unreal Studio.
+“José Antonio Marín at Areadesign did an amazing job bringing the 3ds Max model to Unreal Engine.

 “Mónica Victor, Miguel Oñoro, and the rest of the crew at Brainstorm were challenged by the requirements of a totally new kind of client,” he continues.
 "They came up with creative solutions and delivered a realistic advisor integration in the 3D model.”

 And as for Epic Games?
 “Unreal Engine is the backbone of Live.
 Bringing our homes to clients that are miles away would not be possible without the real-time rendering capabilities of this software,” says Leirós.